publiccodenet/about/activities/organization/finance-updates/finance-update-september-2020.md

 ## Interim conclusion

-The new funding loan came in time for the funding of the foundation.
-The so called runway is extended; the Opex (operational expenses) can be funded for the upcoming 12 to 13 months.
+The new funding loan came in time for the funding of the Foundation for Public Code.
+The runway is extended; the Opex (operational expenses) can be funded for the upcoming 12 to 13 months.
 Even though the runway is extended by AS, there is a need to get inflow of cash by:

 * Contributions (members)
 * Pledged donations